- Why Every E-Commerce Business Needs Omnichannel Strategy Today?

 2. Mobile POS

-A mobile POS (mPOS) system is a portable version of a traditional POS system.
-It allows businesses to take payments anywhere, whether in the store, at a trade show, or even at a customer’s home.
-An mPOS system typically consists of a smartphone or tablet and a credit card reader.
+A mobile POS (or mPOS) is just a smaller, portable version of a regular POS system.
+It lets you take payments anywhere — in your shop, at a market, even right at a customer’s door.
+All you really need is a phone or tablet and a little card reader.

 3. Cloud-Based POS